flopezag/tutorials.secured-OrionLD/docs/index.md

 `/v1/applications/{{application-id}}/roles` endpoint.

-To create a new role via the REST API, send a POST request to the `/applications/{{application-id}}/roles` endpoint containing the `name` of the new role, with the `X-Auth-token` header from a previously logged-in user.
+To create a new role via the REST API, send a POST request to the `/applications/{{application-id}}/roles` endpoint containing the `name` of the new role, with the `X-Auth-Token` header from a previously logged-in user.

 #### :eleven: Request